jakshi/lysenko.dev/content/post/2023-year-sum-up.md

   * Jim Thompson Farm
 * I researched world of NFC cards and RFID tags.
 * I went to AWS Dev Days 2023
+* I started to write technical articles again, even published in company tech blog.

 # What I would like to achieve in 2024?
 I want to:

-* I want to plan every comming day.
+* I want to plan every coming day.
 * sleep >= 7:30 hours per day for at least 20 days per month.
   * Get a better sleeping place for myself.
 * Have my weight <= 90 kg.